vekexasia/comfoair-esp32/README.md

+# HEADS UP

+Check issue https://github.com/vekexasia/comfoair-esp32/issues/46 about the project direction and future changes to this repo.

 # Comfoair Q 350 MQTT bridge

 This software script let you use a ESP32 + CAN Transceiver to interact with the Comfoair Q 350 unit.